About Us

 Marchelle Robinson

-Marchelle Robinson is the Youth Engagement Consultant for HMHC.
-She graduated from Campus International High School in Cleveland, OH, in 2022 and is currently studying Business at Cuyahoga Community College.
-She has been actively involved in several youth leadership initiatives in the city of Cleveland, including being a part of the Resilient Youth program through St. Vincent Charity, engagement with Youth Opportunities Unlimited, and has served for three years on the youth participatory action research leadership team for Cleveland YPAR.
+I am the Youth Engagement Consultant for HMHC.
+I graduated from Campus International High School in Cleveland, OH, in 2022, and am currently studying Business at Cuyahoga Community College.
+I have been actively involved in several youth leadership initiatives in the city of Cleveland, including being a part of the Resilient Youth program through St. Vincent Charity, engagement with Youth Opportunities Unlimited, and have served for three years on the youth participatory action research leadership team for Cleveland YPAR.